School of Applied Health SciencesMaster of Science in Medical Sciences

 - Prepares students for entry into many fields within healthcare including medicine, dentistry, optometry, podiatry, pharmaceuticals, and many more

-- Provides students who successfully complete this program a guaranteed interview for Ponce Health Sciences University's Medical Program; please note that since the campus is in Ponce, Puerto Rico, you will need to be fluent in Spanish for the interview
+- Provides the top 20% of JU MSMS graduates a guaranteed interview for Ponce Health Sciences University's Medical Program; please note that since the campus is in Ponce, Puerto Rico, you will need to be fluent in Spanish for the interview

 Virtual Information Session